Ex-Muslims of North America

-Ex-Muslims of North America (EXMNA) is a non-profit organization which describes itself as advocating for acceptance of religious dissent, promoting secular values, and aiming to reduce discrimination faced by Ex-Muslims.
+Ex-Muslims of North America (EXMNA) is a non-profit organization which describes itself as advocating for acceptance of religious dissent, promoting secular values, and aiming to reduce religious discrimination faced by ex-Muslims.

 EXMNA owns and operates WikiIslam, a website that presents itself as a critical encyclopedia focused on Islam but has been widely characterized by academic researchers as Islamophobic and anti-Muslim.

 History

 The organization was founded in 2013 in Washington, D.C., by Sarah Haider and Muhammad Syed, and in Toronto by Sadar Ali and Nas Ishmael.
 They say that it is the first organization of its kind to "establish communities exclusive to ex-Muslims in order to foster a sense of camaraderie and offer a space free of judgement for lack of religiosity."

 Organization

-Its stated mission is to reduce discrimination faced by those who leave Islam, advocate for acceptance of religious dissent, and promote secular values; counter the isolation facing non-theist ex-Muslims by fostering communities and support networks; and strive to amplify diverse ex-Muslim voices and experiences, and stand against those who seek to stifle criticism of Islam.
+Its stated mission is to reduce discrimination faced by those who leave Islam, advocate for acceptance of religious dissent, and promote secular values; counter the isolation facing nontheist ex-Muslims by fostering communities and support networks; and strive to amplify diverse ex-Muslim voices and experiences, and stand against those who seek to stifle criticism of Islam.

-The organization has chapters in 25 cities across North America, a BBC article says that the organization has about 1,000 volunteers in 25 cities in North America and an article in the Democrat and Chronicle says that the group has about 4,000 total members.
+The organization has chapters in 25 cities across North America.
+A BBC article reported the organization had about 1,000 volunteers in 25 cities across North America, while a 2016 article in the Democrat and Chronicle noted that the group had about 4,000 total members.

-The organization is run by staff, volunteers and relies on donations.
+The organization is run by staff and volunteers, and it relies on donations.